ArenKDesai/Aren-s-Notes/HBase & Cassandra Query Language.md

 ## HDFS & Spark vs Cassandra
 HDFS will struggle with a lot of small files.
 Spark is fine since it's built to work with small rows.

-*Incremental Scalability*: can we efficienty ad
+*Incremental Scalability*: can we efficienty add more machines into a cluster?